zmts/supra-api-nodejs/README.md

 - RESTful API
 - ES6 Classes
 - Action based
-- Service based
 - SQL based (PostgreSQL with objection.js)
 - Migrations(knex.js)
 - Auth (JWT/Access-token/Refresh-token)
 - Role based access control
-- Request validation (Joi.js)
+- Request validation
 - CRUD(users, posts resources)
 - Automated API documentation
+- Full authentication/authorization and user registration flow implemented

 ## Key points:
 ### 0. Monolith first
 Supra-api-nodejs its about monolith first approach.
+But this does not prevent you from using it in a microservice architecture as well.

-### 1. Routing
+### 1. Controller layer
-Each entity have own router class that implement RESTful interface to work with it.
+Each entity have own controller class it slim layer representing resource mapping(routing)
 ```
-class PostsRouter extends BaseRouter {
+class PostsController extends BaseController {
   static get router () {
     router.get('/', this.actionRunner(actions.ListAction))
     router.get('/:id', this.actionRunner(actions.GetByIdAction))